Eidfjord: Name

+The municipality (originally the annex parish) is named after the Eid Fjord (Eiðafjörðr) since the first Eidfjord Church was built there.
+The first element comes from the old Eid farm (Eiðar).
+The name of the farm derives from the word eið which means "isthmus", referring to the land between the fjord and the lake Eidfjordvatnet.
+The last element is fjörðr which means "fjord".

 Coat of arms

 The coat of arms was granted on 13 July 1984.
-The arms are blue with a silver reindeer antler on the center.
+The official blazon is "Azure, a reindeer antler argent" (På blå grunn eit kvitt reinsdyrgevir).
+This means the arms have a blue field (background) and the charge is a reindeer antler.
+The antler has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The reindeer antler was chosen because the first known settlers of the area were reindeer hunters.
-The reindeer has been of importance for the population in the Hardangervidda area for many centuries.
+The reindeer has been important for the population in the Hardangervidda area for many centuries.
 The antler also symbolizes the rivers that run from the mountain into the fjord.
+The arms were designed by John Digernes.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Eidfjord.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.

 Geography

-Eidfjord municipality sits at the innermost part of the Hardangerfjorden and it stretches inland to include part of the vast Hardangervidda plateau.
+Eidfjord Municipality sits at the innermost part of the Hardangerfjorden and it stretches inland to include part of the vast Hardangervidda plateau.
 Part of the Hardangervidda National Park lies in the municipality.
-Eidfjord municipality borders Ullensvang Municipality to the southwest, the municipalities of Nore og Uvdal and Hol (both in Viken county) to the east, and Ulvik Municipality to the north.
+Eidfjord municipality borders Ullensvang Municipality to the southwest, Nore og Uvdal Municipality and Hol Municipality (both in Buskerud county) to the east, and Ulvik Municipality to the north.

-Eidfjord municipality begins at sea level along the fjord, the valleys leading away from the fjord are surrounded by high mountains which lead up to the alpine plateau called Hardangervidda.
+Eidfjord Municipality begins at sea level along the fjord, the valleys leading away from the fjord are surrounded by high mountains which lead up to the alpine plateau called Hardangervidda.
 The Måbødalen valley is a narrow valley that leads upland to the Vøringfossen waterfall.
 There are several lakes in Eidfjord including Eidfjordvatnet, Nordmannslågen, and Sysenvatnet.
 The lakes Halnefjorden, Skaupsjøen, and Tinnhølen are all partially located in Eidfjord.
 The Hardangerjøkulen glacier is partially located in northern Eidfjord.